jmstipanowich/Movie-Data-Repo/README.md

-# Movie Data Analysis
+# Microsoft in the Movie Industry

-## Introduction
+Author: James Stipanowich

-In this lesson, we review the guidelines for the Phase 1 Project.
+## Introduction/Overview

-## Objectives/Business Goal
+Microsoft wants to create movies, but their movie knowledge is limited and they want knowledge about the movie industry from me.
+This project explores three questions Microsoft might be able to ask about movies and the movie industry from a specified given group of movie datasets.
+I will discuss three questions Microsoft may pose about movies and how these questions influence movie making.
+The researched analyses from the obtained data can provide conclusions on what movies to make and how to go about navigating the movie industry.
+Also, information on movies could help with future movie anaylses and express how to continue to improve the movie making process.

 ### Business Problem

 Microsoft sees all the big companies creating original video content, and they want to get in on the fun.
 They have decided to create a new movie studio, but the problem is they don’t know anything about creating movies.
-They have hired you to help them better understand the movie industry.
+They have hired me to help them better understand the movie industry.
-Your team is charged with exploring what type of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+I am charged with exploring three questiosns about what type of films are currently doing the best at the box office.
+I must translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### The Data